How Heavy Are the Dumbbells You Lift?: Supporting characters

 Harnold Dogegenchonegger's secretary.
 He is a parody of Jason Statham.

 Media

 Manga

-How Heavy Are the Dumbbells You Lift? is written by Yabako Sandrovich and illustrated by MAAM.
-Set in the same universe as Sandrovich's other work Kengan Ashura, it began serialization on Shogakukan's Ura Sunday website and MangaONE app on August 5, 2016.
-The manga went on hiatus in October 2023 and resumed in August 2024.
+Written by Yabako Sandrovich and illustrated by MAAM, How Heavy Are the Dumbbells You Lift? started its serialization on Shogakukan's Ura Sunday website and MangaONE app on August 5, 2016.
+The series is set in the same universe as Sandrovich's other work Kengan Ashura, The manga went on hiatus in October 2023 and resumed in August 2024.
 Shogakukan has compiled its chapters into individual tankōbon volumes.
 The first volume was published on December 19, 2016.
 As of August 19, 2024, twenty volumes have been published.
 In North America, Seven Seas Entertainment announced the acquisition of the manga for an English release in April 2019.
 The first volume was published on November 26, 2019.

 Anime

 An anime television series adaptation was announced on January 15, 2019.
 The series was produced by Doga Kobo and directed by Mitsue Yamazaki, with Fumihiko Shimo handling the series composition, Ai Kikuchi designing the characters, and Yukari Hashimoto composing the music.
 It aired from July 3 to September 18, 2019, on AT-X, Tokyo MX, KBS, SUN, and other channels.
 It ran for 12 episodes.
 The opening theme is "Onegai Muscle" (お願いマッスル) performed by Hibiki Sakura (Fairouz Ai) and Naruzo Machio (Kaito Ishikawa), while the ending theme is "Macho A Name?" (マッチョアネーム？) performed by Machio (Ishikawa).

 Funimation licensed the series outside Asia.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Medialink holds the license for the series in Southeast Asia.